This chapter contains contact information for parties within EmblemHealth, our delegated relationships and other external resources.

 STAT Laboratory Services

 Selected tests are available on a STAT (emergency) basis.
 Specimens requiring STAT services should not be given to your routine Route Service Representative.
-Instead, practitioners should call the Quest Diagnostics Logistics department for STAT specimen pick-up at the number listed below.
-Practitioners may also consult their local Quest Diagnostics laboratory for more information.
+Instead, practitioners should consult your respective Labcorp account representative or call the Quest Diagnostics Logistics department 866-MyQuest to request a STAT service or pick-up.
 STAT results are reported by telephone as soon as available.
 Written and/or electronic reports will follow per your routine medical report delivery system.

 Community Health Centers (CHCs) provide high-quality, patient-centered, community-based primary and multi-specialty care to anyone who needs care, regardless of an individual’s ability to pay.
-CHCs include health centers such as Federally Qualified Health Centers, Rural Health Clinics, and Diagnostic and Treatment Centers.
+CHCs include Federally Qualified Health Centers, Rural Health Clinics, and Diagnostic and Treatment Centers.
 CHCs are conveniently located in communities, and are staffed by personnel who understand the cultural, linguistic, and spiritual needs and beliefs of the patients they serve.
 To find a list of community health centers, use the Find a Doctor tool at emblemhealth.com/find-a-doctor.

 For urgent conditions that do not meet the layperson's definition of an emergency, all EmblemHealth plan members have access to network urgent care centers.
 To find a list of network urgent care centers, use the Find a Doctor tool at emblemhealth.com/find-a-doctor.